codeaffen/codeaffen.org/_posts/2021-03-02-self-hosted-bitwarden.md

 The last freature is the unique selling point for me and it made me write this article.
 If you want to run bitwarden you only need a system running docker and some minutes of your time to download, install and run it.

-### How to install bitwarden in your datacenter
+### how to install bitwarden in your datacenter

 The installation and oparation of your own bitwarden server is done with a single script.
-You only have to install `docker` and `docker-compose` if not yet done present.
-After that your run the following commands:
+You only have to install `docker` and `docker-compose` if not yet done already.
+After that you run the following commands:

 ```text
 # curl -s -o bitwarden.sh \